SineYlo/starter-template-gulp/README.md

 gh repo clone SineYlo/starter-template
 ```
 ## <a name="howstart"></a> ⚙️ How to start a build
-The most important section is because if you do something wrong as it is written, you just might not earn something or, in principle, the assembly will not start
+The most important section is because if you do something wrong as it is written, you just might not earn something or, in principle, the assembly will not start.

 ### The order of running commands after cloning the repository:
-1. First delete the old folder `.git` if it is there and initialize GIT again - `git init`
+1. First delete the old folder `.git` if it is there and initialize GIT again - `git init`.
-2. Then create a remote repository for your project
+2. Then create a remote repository for your project.
-3. Optionally, change the name of the branch to main using the command - `git branch -m master main`
+3. Optionally, change the name of the branch to main using the command - `git branch -m master main`.
-4. Then write the command - `git add.`
+4. Then write the command - `git add.`.
-5. Then - `git commit -m "commit name"`
+5. Then - `git commit -m "commit name"`.
-6. Then link the local repository to the remote one using the command - `git remote add origin link to the repository`
+6. Then link the local repository to the remote one using the command - `git remote add origin link to the repository`.
-7. Now send the changes to the remote repository - `git push -u origin branch`
+7. Now send the changes to the remote repository - `git push -u origin branch`.
-8. When Git is installed and all past actions have been performed, you can run this command - `npm i`
+8. When Git is installed and all past actions have been performed, you can run this command - `npm i`.
-9. After the packages have been installed and the husky package has been initialized, you need to write this command - `npx husky add .husky/pre-commit "npm run pre-commit"`
+9. After the packages have been installed and the husky package has been initialized, you need to write this. command - `npx husky add .husky/pre-commit "npm run pre-commit"`.
-10. Then run the command - `npm run clean`
+10. Then run the command - `npm run clean`.
 11. All packages are installed, git is initialized, and the basic commands are written.
 Now select a team from the list below and start developing!

 ### Basic commands for starting the project builder:

-1. `npm run html-check` - starts checking all html files in the specified directory for errors using w3c-validator
+1. `npm run html-check` - starts checking all html files in the specified directory for errors using w3c-validator.
-2. `npm run clean` - runs a command that clears the dist directory
+2. `npm run clean` - runs a command that clears the dist directory.
-3. `npm run image-svg` - runs a command that optimizes svg images and also creates a sprite
+3. `npm run image-svg` - runs a command that optimizes svg images and also creates a sprite.
-4. `npm run image-jpg` - runs a command that optimizes jpg images and converts them to webp and avif formats
+4. `npm run image-jpg` - runs a command that optimizes jpg images and converts them to webp and avif formats.
-5. `npm run image-png` - runs a command that optimizes png images and converts them to webp and avif formats
+5. `npm run image-png` - runs a command that optimizes png images and converts them to webp and avif formats.
-6. `npm run dev` - runs a command that optimizes script and style files, and also starts the server
+6. `npm run dev` - runs a command that optimizes script and style files, and also starts the server.
-7. `npm run build:dev` - runs a command that optimizes script and style files, but does not start the server
+7. `npm run build:dev` - runs a command that optimizes script and style files, but does not start the server.
-8. `npm run build:prod` - runs a command that optimizes script and style files, as well as prepares these files for production
+8. `npm run build:prod` - runs a command that optimizes script and style files, as well as prepares these files for production.
-9. `npm run lint:editorconfig` - runs a command that checks all files for errors by .editorconfig
+9. `npm run lint:editorconfig` - runs a command that checks all files for errors by .editorconfig.
+10. `npm run archive` - this command creates an archive with the project, which you can then safely upload or send somewhere, for example.

 ### Important points:
-- If you do not have these files in the root directory src - `favicon.ico`, `favicon.svg`, `mask-desktop.svg` and you want this assembly to run, go to the file along the path - `gulp/config.js` and delete the lines numbered 17, 18, 19
+- If you do not have these files in the root directory src - `favicon.ico`, `favicon.svg`, `mask-desktop.svg` and you want this assembly to run, go to the file along the path - `gulp/config.js` and delete the lines numbered 17, 18, 19.
-- To run the command `npm run html-check`, you may need to install Java on your computer
+- To run the command `npm run html-check`, you may need to install Java on your computer.
-- Quite an important point if you initialize `git` after installing packages, then most of the functionality of this assembly will not work
+- Quite an important point if you initialize `git` after installing packages, then most of the functionality of this assembly will not work.

 ## <a name="folder"></a> 📁 Folder structure
 ```